 - ½ cup unsalted butter, melted

 - 1 large egg

-- In a large mixing bowl, whisk peanut butter and powdered sugar until combined.
-Scoop 12 peanut butter balls and freeze until you are done with the cookies.
-Make sure that you get 12 evenly sized peanut butter balls.
-Using a kitchen scale and dividing by 12 is the most accurate method.
+- In a large mixing bowl, whisk together the peanut butter and powdered sugar until combined.
+Scoop out 12 peanut butter balls and freeze until ready to make the cookies.

-- In a large mixing bowl, using a handheld or stand mixer fitted with a paddle or whisk attachment, stir butter and sugars on medium speed just until combined about 1 minute.
-Add egg and vanilla* and stir to combine.
-Stir in flour, cocoa, baking powder, and salt just until combined.
+- In a large mixing bowl, using an electric mixer fitted with a paddle or whisk attachment, mix butter and sugar on medium speed until combined, about 1 minute.
+Add the egg and vanilla and mix to combine.
+Mix in the flour, cocoa, baking powder, and salt just until combined.
 Don't overmix at any step.

-- Remove the cookies from the oven when the cookie dough looks puffy and dry on top.
-Let cool for about 5 minutes until they are firm enough to move them.
+- Remove the cookies from the oven when the cookie dough looks puffed up and dry on top.
+Let cool for about 5 minutes until firm enough to move.
 Then transfer the cookies to a cooling rack and let cool completely.
-The cookies will stay fresh in an airtight container at room temperature up to 4 days.
+The cookies will stay fresh in an airtight container at room temperature for up to 4 days.